-Patient Health Questionnaire Version 4 (PHQ-4) Over the last 2 weeks, how often have you been b othered by any of the followina prob lems?
-(Circle response. ) , , , , , , , , , , , , , , , , , , , Not at all Several days Over half the days Nearly every day Feeling nervous, anxious, or on edge 0 1 2 3 Not being able to stop or control worrying 0 1 2 3 Little interest or pleasure in doing things 0 1 2 3 Feeling down, depressed, or hopeless 0 1 2 3 (A sum of ≥3 is considered positive on either subscale [questio ns 1 and 2, or ques stions 3 and 4] for scree ening purposes.)
+Not at all Several days Over half the days Nearly every day Feeling nervous, anxious, or on edge 0 1 2 3 Not being able to stop or control worrying 0 1 2 3 Little interest or pleasure in doing things 0 1 2 3 Feeling down, depressed, or hopeless 0 1 2 3

 GENERAL QUESTIONS (Explain "Yes" answers at the end of this form.
 Circle questions if you don't know the answer.)
 Yes No Do you have any concerns that you would like to discuss with your provider?
 Has a provider ever denied or restricted your participation in sports for any reason?
 Do you have any ongoing medical issues or recent illness?
-HEART HEALTH QUESTIONS ABOUT YOU Yes No 4.
-Have you ever passed out or nearly passed out during or after exercise?
-5. Have you ever had discomfort, pain, tightness, or pressure in your chest during exercise?
-6. Does your heart ever race, flutter in your chest, or skip beats (irregular beats) during exercise?
+HEART HEALTH QUESTIONS ABOUT YOU Yes No Have you ever passed out or nearly passed out during or after exercise?
+Have you ever had discomfort, pain, tightness, or pressure in your chest during exercise?
+Does your heart ever race, flutter in your chest, or skip beats (irregular beats) during exercise?
 7. Has a doctor ever told you that you have any heart problems?
 Has a doctor ever requested a test for your heart?
 For example, electrocardiography (ECG) or echocardiography.

-HEART HEALTH QUESTIONS ABOUT YOU (CONTINUED) Yes No 9.
-Do you get light-headed or feel shorter of breath than your friends during exercise?
-10. Have you ever had a seizure?
-HEART HEALTH QUESTIONS ABOUT YOUR FAMILY Yes No 11.
-Has any family member or relative died of heart problems or had an unexpected or unexplained sudden death before age 35 years (including drowning or unexplained car crash)?
-12. Does anyone in your family have a genetic heart problem such as hypertrophic cardiomyopathy (HCM), Marfan syndrome, arrhythmogenic right ventricular cardiomyopathy (ARVC), long QT syndrome (LQTS), short QT syndrome (SQTS), Brugada syndrome, or catecholaminergic polymorphic ventricular tachycardia (CPVT)?
-13. Has anyone in your family had a pacemaker or an implanted defibrillator before age 35?
+HEART HEALTH QUESTIONS ABOUT YOU (CONTINUED) No Do you get light-headed or feel shorter of breath than your friends during exercise?
+10. H lave you ever had a seizure?
+HEART HEALTH QUESTIONS ABOUT YOUR FAMILY Unsure Yes No he ui ye as any family member or relative died of eart problems or had an unexpected or nexplained sudden death before age 35 ears (including drowning or unexplained car rash)? he m (A Sy pes anyone in your family have a genetic eart problem such as hypertrophic cardio- nyopathy (HCM), Marfan syndrome, arrhyth- nogenic right ventricular cardiomyopathy ARVC), long QT syndrome (LQTS), short QT nyndrome (SQTS), Brugada syndrome, or atecholaminergic polymorphic ventricular achycardia (CPVT)? as anyone in your family had a pacemaker r an implanted defibrillator before age 35?